xyzmean/amneziawg-openwrt/README.md

 5. Wait approximately 20 minutes until the build completes.

+6. If you get an error in step `Download and prepare SDK`, it is more likely that the OpenWRT repository is unavailable.
+Please restart the process in 15-40 minutes.

-6. Download the artifacts, extract them, and install the packages.
+7. Download the artifacts, extract them, and install the packages.

 #### How to Use the Legacy Workflow